Cais/opus-primus/stanzas/pullquotes/pullquotes-readme.txt

 Q: When was the Opus Primus PullQuote Stanza added to the core theme files?
 Opus Primus PullQuotes was a part of the initial release of the theme.

+Q: Why was the Opus Primus PullQuotes Stanza added to the core theme files?
+PullQuotes was added an an example of extensibility for the theme.
+It is not meant as a staple or reason to choose the theme on its own.

 Q: How does the Opus Primus PullQuote Stanza work?
 The Stanza works by implementing a WordPress shortcode designated as `pullquote` with the additional `to` parameter.
 By default `to` is equal to "right" but can be set to "left" to place the PullQuote on the side of the content.

+Q: Can I add any other details to the pullquote, like a byline?
+Currently you can use both the `by` parameter and the `from` parameter to add citation like details to the pullquote.

 == Notes ==
 * The Opus Primus PullQuotes Stanza, although fully functional, is meant as an